GraberThomas/inssurance_project/frontend/README.md

 - Jotai 2.12.3
 - SASS

-## Contributing
-Please refer to the repository's CONTRIBUTING.md file for guidelines on how to contribute to this project.

 ## Important Notes
 - This frontend is designed to work in conjunction with other microservices.
 Running it standalone will result in limited functionality.